koudjo-mvp/webapp/README.md

 **WebApp** is a configurable web application template that handles the client onboarding aspects of your app.

-Use-case: If you're starting a new project (mobile app, website), focus on your core business' features implementation and save some precious time by using our **WebApp** backend for the rest.
+Use-case: If you're starting a new project (mobile app, website), focus on your core business' features implementation and save some precious time by using our **WebApp** backend for the middleware/users management (and more!).

 ## Features
-This backend code template provides RESTful endpoints to do the following:
+This backend app template provides RESTful endpoints to do the following:
 * b2c app scenario
     * **signup** users with email verification
     * **password renewal**